finagle29/DBSP_DRP/docs/source/community.rst

 Contributions come in many different kinds, spanning bug fixes and new features to suggestions for improved documentation or ways to make your DBSP_DRP workflow easier for you and more efficient.
-All types of contributions from the community are greatly welcomed and much appreciated.
+All types of contributions from the community are greatly welcomed and much appreciated!

 If you want to fix a bug or contribute a new feature, please create a fork of DBSP_DRP on GitHub, make changes to your fork, and then create a Pull Request